George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 The Air Force failed to provide the ATSDR any information or records about the Atmospheric Nuclear Weapons Testing Decontamination Centers or the location of its radioactive waste.
 See: George AFB PHA – References

 The Agency for Toxic Substances and Disease Registry, ATSDR, was established by Congress in 1980 under the Comprehensive Environmental Response, Compensation, and Liability Act, also known as the Superfund law.
-This law set up a fund to identify and clean up our country’s hazardous waste sites.
-The Environmental Protection Agency, EPA, and the individual states regulate the investigation and cleanup of the site
+This law established a fund to identify and clean up our country’s hazardous waste sites.
+The Environmental Protection Agency, EPA, and the individual states regulate the investigation and cleanup of the site.

 Aircraft Radiological Decontamination Procedure

-The document (Operation Ranger – Decontamination Of Aircraft) describes the Air Force’s approved method for the radiological decontamination of aircraft used during Operation Ranger.
-It also lists some of the highly radioactive waste that was generated during this process.
-It should be noted that it was not uncommon for aircraft to require to be decontaminated, up to three times, before they were safe to use again.
+The document (Operation Ranger—Decontamination Of Aircraft) describes the Air Force’s approved method for the radiological decontamination of aircraft used during Operation Ranger.
+It also lists some of the highly radioactive waste generated during this process.
+It should be noted that it was not uncommon for aircraft to require decontamination up to three times before they were safe to use again.

-While this document does NOT specifically mention the Radiological Decontamination Centers at George AFB, it does describe the radiological decontamination process, and the average amount of chemicals and radioactive waste that was generated.
+While this document does NOT specifically mention the Radiological Decontamination Centers at George AFB, it does describe the radiological decontamination process and the average amount of chemicals and radioactive waste generated.

 “To accomplish these results, the average time required per aircraft was 127 minutes for decontamination and 61 minutes for surveying, adding up to a total of 188 minutes.
 The average decontamination materials used per aircraft were 1200 – 1600 gallons of water, 12 – 16 lbs. of trisodium phosphate, 150-200 lbs. of ‘GUNK’ and 75 – 80 gallons of cleaning solvent.”